 The PPP is a loan program that allows eligible borrowers to obtain loans on favorable terms to cover payroll and other eligible expenses (rent, utilities, certain health care benefits and health insurance premiums, and certain interest expense).
 This loan program is for the specific purpose of helping eligible borrowers affected by the coronavirus pandemic to keep paying employees and to keep their doors open for business.
 To the extent the PPP loan is promptly used to pay payroll, rent, mortgage interest and utilities, the loan never has to be repaid (“terms and conditions apply,” naturally).

 The first wave of PPP funding was exhausted on April 16, 2020.
 The government approved $310 billion of new funding for the PPP on April 24, 2020.
 On April 27, 2020, the SBA resumed accepting PPP applications from participating lenders.
-About one fifth of the new PPP funding is earmarked for smaller banks, smaller credit unions, and community financial institutions that provide financing to underserved and economically disadvantaged communities.
+About one fifth of the new PPP funding was earmarked for smaller banks, smaller credit unions, and community financial institutions that provide financing to underserved and economically disadvantaged communities.

 The CARES Act was substantially amended on June 5, 2020, with the enactment of the Paycheck Protection Program Flexibility Act of 2020 (the “Flexibility Act”).
 The Flexibility Act updated many aspects of the PPP.
-As suggested by its name, the law is intended to give PPP borrowers more flexibility in when and how they spend their PPP funds.
+As suggested by its name, the law was intended to give PPP borrowers more flexibility in when and how they spend their PPP funds.
 Flexibility Act updates are included below.

 Who is eligible for a PPP loan?